Boyce Maneli

-Boyce Makhosonke Maneli is a South African politician from Gauteng who has been Chairperson of the Portfolio Committee on Communications and a Member of Parliament for the African National Congress since 2019.
+Boyce Makhosonke Maneli is a South African politician from Gauteng who has been Chairperson of the Portfolio Committee on Employment and Labour since 2024 and a Member of Parliament for the African National Congress since 2019.
 He had previously served as the Executive Mayor of the West Rand District Municipality from 2016 to 2019 and as the Regional Chairperson of the ANC's West Rand Region from 2014 to 2018.

 Education

 Maneli earned a Bachelor of Arts (BA) in Development and Management from the North-West University and an Honours degree in Public Administration from MANCOSA.

 Politics

 Maneli served as the Regional Chairperson of the West Rand Region of the African National Congress from 2014 to 2018 and as the Executive Mayor of the West Rand District Municipality from 2016 to 2019.
 He is a member of the Provincial Executive Committee (PEC) of the ANC in Gauteng.

 Parliamentary career

 Maneli stood as an ANC parliamentary candidate from Gauteng in the 2019 national elections, and was elected to the National Assembly and sworn in on 22 May 2019.
 In June 2019, Maneli was appointed to serve on the Portfolio Committee on Communications and the Portfolio Committee on Public Service and Administration.
 Following the resignation of Hope Papo, Maneli was elected unopposed as Chairperson of the Portfolio Committee on Communications on 21 August 2019.

 He served as an alternate member of the Committee for Section 194 Enquiry before becoming a member.

+Following the 2024 general election, Maneli was elected to chair the Portfolio Committee on Employment and Labour.